Skip to content

 June 28, 1979, Lexington native Edgar Hayes died after a successful jazz career.

-June 28, 1980, between sips of diet soft drinks at the Long John Silver’s in Shelbyville, university officials resolved the Commonwealth’s most burning basketball question.
-Ending what he termed “one of the most emotional issues I’ve been involved in,” UK AD Cliff Hagan closed the deal along with Louisville’s acting AD Jack Lengyel.
-Ticket distribution and referees caused the most significant hurdles for the four games in a four year deal.
+On June 28, 1980, between sips of diet soft drinks at the Long John Silver’s in Shelbyville, UK AD Cliff Hagan and UofL’s acting AD Jack Lengyel resolved the Commonwealth’s most burning basketball question.
+The two teams would pick the rivalry back up.
+Hagan called it “one of the most emotional issues I’ve been involved in.”
+Ticket distribution and referees caused the most significant hurdles in the four-year deal.

 June 28, 1989, Arlington International Racecourse reopened in Arlington Heights, Ill., after a fire destroyed the old facility in 1985.

 June 28, 2000, Fuchasi Pegaus, winner of the 2000 Kentucky Derby, sold for $72 million.
 Coolmore and Japan’s Shadai Farm split ownership 60/40.
-Unlike most owners, Mr. Sekiguchi gave up all future rights.
+Unlike most owners, Mr. Sekiguchi gave up all future rights, wanting nothing of the horse’s future.

 June 28, 2005, Thomas Dionysius Clark passed.
 In 1990, when the Kentucky General Assembly honored Clark by declaring him Kentucky’s Historian Laureate for life, Governor Brereton Jones described Clark as “Kentucky’s greatest treasure.”

-June 28, 2009, Kenny Perry, 48, enjoyed his last and 17th PGA Pro tour victory at the Travelers Championship in Cromwell, Connecticut.
-Perry’s final round 63 brought him to 258 for the week which was the 4th best tournament score in PGA Tour history.
-He won $6 million.
+On June 28, 2009, Kenny Perry, 48, put the disappointment of the 2009 Masters behind him once and for all by winning the Travelers Championship in Cromwell, CT, in complete domination.
+Perry’s final round 63 brought him to 258 for the week and was the 4th best tournament score in PGA Tour history.
+His 14th PGA victory would be his last.
+He won $1,080 from the $6 million purse.

 On June 28, 2012, the Wildcats set an NBA draft record with six players picked in the 2012 NBA Draft.
 Anthony Davis became the 2nd UK player to be selected #1 overall, and Michael Kidd-Gilchrist went #2 overall, becoming the 1st teammates in NBA Draft history to go 1-2 in the same draft.